 Apart from navigating ever-changing EU regulations, SMBs can be financially challenged by bank transfers and fees; currently, SMEs spend $50 billion dollars in fees from conventional wire transfers.
-Many banks have poor exchange rates and hidden fees for money transfers, and both businesses and individual customers neglect to keep track of rates and added costs.
+Many banks have poor exchange rates and hidden fees for wire transfers, and both businesses and individual customers neglect to keep track of rates and added costs.
 In addition, banks don’t always provide their used exchange rate, and–given the radical fluctuations in global currencies–this can lead to getting the worst exchange rate for a transfer.
 While there are new American regulations that require wire transfer institutions to send certain data in writing, businesses need to know about these regulations in order to benefit from them.
 Even if a bank doesn’t itself charge a fee, it can shift the transfer to a third-party that can charge hidden fees.

 The rise of digital transfers for cross-national collaboration

 Of course, this doesn’t mean businesses should avoid exporting to or buying from Europe—far from it.
 Cross-national collaboration grew in 2016 and looks to continue growing in 2017 and beyond.
-In order to thrive in a twenty-first-century marketplace, companies will increasingly digitize and embrace technology in order to operationalize, get more efficient, find new trading partners and stay relevant.
+In order to thrive in a twenty-first-century marketplace, companies will increasingly digitize and embrace multi-rail technology in order to operationalize, get more efficient, find new trading partners and stay relevant.
 Innovations in the global payments industry from solutions like Veem are already making a big difference to small businesses especially—those with high-volume, low-value transactions that can really end up swimming in international wire fees.

 For more information, and to understand the rights of payer and payee, see also:

 You need 7 tools to master international trade.
 Find out what they are.